Hours after Oshiomhole's suspension, APC announces new NWC members

 “I believe you guys are aware of the meeting held about a month ago on that matter, which ended without a decision.
 Since then there has not been a decision as to the replacement of the secretary,” Mr Mustapha said.

-“The decision was reached on January 14, 2020 during the meeting of the NWC at the party’s national secretariat.
+“The decision was reached on January 14, 2020 during the meeting of the NWC at the party’s national secretariat,” Mr Issa-Onilu said.

+However, the timing of the announcement, as well as the fact it took almost two months, if Mr Issa-Onilu’s stance of January 14 adoption is to be believed, suggests there might be some truth in Mr Mustapha’s claim.

+In his statement, Mr Issa-Onilu explained the reason for the ‘adoption’ of the officials.

 “Following the resignation of H.E.
 Mai Mala Buni as the Party’s National Secretary in May 2019 prior to his election as the Governor of Yobe State, the party subsequently gave notice for a replacement from the zone.